Sinchon Massacre: NGO claims

 The South Korea-based Institute for Korean Historical Studies concludes that both Communists and anti-Communist vigilantes engaged in wholesale slaughter throughout the area and that the 19th Infantry Regiment took the city and failed to prevent the South Korean secret police that came with them from perpetrating the civilian murders; however, the 19th Infantry Regiment did not participate themselves.
 Furthermore, according to the institute, after North Korean army retook the city, the population was again purged.
 South Korean novelist Hwang Sok-yong claims that the massacre was caused by a local rivalry that used the fog of war as a pretense.

 In 1989, Chicago Tribune, the journalist Uli Schmitzer wrote:

 If any truth about massacres in Chichon (Sinchon) ever existed, the evidence has long ago been obscured.
 The town, 70 miles [110 km] south of the North Korean capital, Pyongyang, has been turned into a national shrine by a ruthless propaganda machine that has fueled anti-American passions for 36 years in support of an institutionalized, regimented communist regime.

-The author Bruce Cumings, in his book War and Television, stated:
+The historian Bruce Cumings, in his book War and Television, stated:

-the major part of the Sinch’on massacres were carried out by Korean Christians who had fled the Sinch’on area for the South.
+[T]he major part of the Sinch’on massacres were carried out by Korean Christians who had fled the Sinch’on area for the South.
 In my opinion, If any Americans were present they were probably KMAG [Korean Military Advisory Group] personnel, who witnessed many South Korean atrocities against civilians; the Koreans I spoke with were adamant that Americans had carried out the massacres, but it is also true that Koreans do not like to admit that Koreans could do such things, unless they are following American or (in the colonial period) Japanese orders.